-Fig 6 Image rectification, process.
-The non-colinear GCPs localization within the image (a), and the relative 2D metric coordinates for a given water level (b).
-The different solid lines represent the successive detection in a set of consecutive frames. (c) 3D view of non-colinear GCPs in metric coordinates. (d) Rectifying transformation matrix on the Ain River at low flow level with camera at (0,0,0).
+Figure 6.
+Image rectification process.
+The non-colinear GCPs localization within the image (a) and the relative 2D metric coordinates for a given water level (b).
+The different solid lines represent the successive detection in a set of consecutive frames. (c) 3D view of non-colinear GCPs in metric coordinates. (d) Rectifying transformation matrix on the Ain River at a low flow level with the camera at (0,0,0).